-Crossrail have produced information briefings in Arabic, Bengali, Chinese, Greek, Gujarati, Hindi, Punjabi, Somali, Turkish, Urdu, Vietnamese, French, Spanish, Dutch and German.
-They can be found on the Crossrail website.
-They are also available in leaflet form at Information Centres.
+Crossrail have produced information briefings in Arabic, Bengali, Chinese, Greek, Gujurati, Hindi, Punjabi, Somali, Turkish, Urdu and Vietamese.
+They can be found on the Crossrail website by clicking on the 'Translation' button on the homepage.
+They are also available in leaflet form at Information Centres and Information Exchanges.
+The translations, Braille, large print and audio formats are available on request.